Dejan Lazarević (footballer)

-Dejan Lazarević (born 15 February 1990) is a Slovenian professional footballer who plays as a winger.
+Dejan Lazarević (born 15 February 1990) is a Slovenian professional footballer who plays as a winger for Slovenian PrvaLiga club Domžale.

 Club career

 Jagiellonia Białystok

 On 18 January 2018, Lazarević signed a two-and-a-half-year contract with Jagiellonia Białystok.

 Legnago Salus

 On 31 January 2021, he joined Italian third-tier Serie C club Legnago Salus.

+International career

+Having represented Slovenia at all youth levels from under-17 to under-21, Lazarević made his debut for the senior team on 15 November 2011 in a friendly match against the United States, replacing Armin Bačinović late in the game.
+Overall, he earned a total of 20 caps, scoring 1 goal until his final cap in 2015.